rydmike/flex_color_scheme/README.md

 >build it from your IDE.
 After copying the new main example content, change the relative
 >import for the "all shared imports" file to:
 >`import 'all_shared_imports.dart';`
->and for examples 4 and 5, also the "sub_page" import to:
+>For examples 4 and 5, also the "sub_page" import to:
 >`import 'shared/sub_page.dart';`

 ### Live WEB Demos of the Examples